 And really, if you think about the alternative, can you blame them?
 Does anyone really think about the emotional price a parent pays when they sort through the remnants of their child’s life?
 Do they realize how it feels to decide what to give away – and who to give it to?
 What to keep.
 What things most effectively reflect the child they loved.
 What to throw away; now that, well that’s the nauseating one.
 Disease or accident, murder, suicide, or addiction, military or public service, has snatched their child from their hands and now they feel as if they are choosing to throw away their child, bit by excruciating bit.
 Maybe the shrine makes more sense now.
 It’s not shameful, it’s nothing less than a grieving parent defiantly refusing to toss away the evidence of their child’s life.
 It’s all about value and worth.

 Almost two years after the collision that killed my daughters, I am still sorting, still deciding what to keep, what to give away – what to throw away.
 Granted, I was caring for Gracen, but I’ve had time to complete the task.
 Every once in awhile, I open the doors to the two rooms that hold the things my children once touched and I make value judgments until my heart can tolerate it no more.

-Polite society encourages the family to let go, move forward, have another baby, take in foster children, adopt, and of course, be thankful for the children you have left; unwittingly conveying the message that the child you lost no longer has significance and that grief over the one you lost equates to a lack of appreciation for those you still have.
+Polite society encourages the family to let go, move forward, have another baby, take in foster children, adopt, and of course, be thankful for the children you have left; unwittingly conveying the message that the child you lost no longer has significance and that continued grief equates to a lack of appreciation for those you still have.

 And the grief-stricken parent fights the war within; attempting to reconcile the worth of their child between the messages they receive from society and the intellectual truth that their child’s worth never stemmed from their accomplishments but from the fact that they were theirs and created by God.